mapsacosta/EAFJupyter/docs/02_batch_dask_cms.rst

    If you are a coffea 2024.x user, go to step 2.
 If not, go to step 3.

 #.
 The client image aka the server image may or may not be compatible with your image.
 Most coffeateam/coffea-dask-almalinux8 images are compatible that have matching coffea versions and python versions.
+For Coffea 0.7.x, the current known working image is: coffeateam/coffea-base-almalinux8:0.7.22-py3.10.
 Continue to step 4.

 #.
 The client image aka the server image is not compatible with your image.
 This means you will need to set up a custom environment for your jupyter notebook.
 See :doc:`Customizing User Environments <02_customization>` for how to do this.
 Particularly, "Example: installing biopython in the snowflakes conda environment".
 You can still pip/mamba/conda install in your environment once you activate it.